 Why Friends With Benefits Works for Some People

-Having no strings attached—as in the lack of emotional commitment, emotional investment, or both formal and informal obligations of a relationship—can be alluring to people for several reasons.
-Those with a fear of intimacy or who are suffering from traumatic abuse can benefit from the physical benefits of FWB relationships without sacrificing their sense of safety in non-commitment.
+Having no strings attached—as in the lack of emotional commitment, emotional investment, or both formal and informal obligations of a relationship—can be alluring to people for different reasons.
+People who have a preference for non-monogamous relationships and those who don't have the time for or an interest in the emotional efforts or time commitment of a traditional relationship might prefer a FWB scenario.
+Someone who has had negative experiences in past relationships and isn't ready to open up emotionally can benefit from the physical benefits of FWB relationships without sacrificing their sense of safety in non-commitment.
 Individuals that identify as aromantic or have no interest in romantic attraction may also be drawn to these relationships, as would those already in open romantic relationships only seeking to fulfill sexual needs.
-Finally, those with mental health conditions that lower levels of oxytocin (the chemical that urges us to form interpersonal bonds) can benefit from a no-strings-attached agreement that eliminates the need for a deep emotional connection to enjoy a physical connection.

 When to Avoid Friends-With-Benefits Relationships